 - Because I was running different processes in that host instance, I had to validate which process was causing the error

-- When I found the process, I found that no orchestration artifact is load, so the problem was in the Initialization of the artifact, but I cannot find an easy way to debug from Visual Studio.
+- When I found the process, I found that no orchestration artifact is loaded, so the problem was in the Initialization of the artifact, but I cannot find an easy way to debug from Visual Studio.

 Cause